vanilla-reforged/monitoring-vmangos-docker/README.md

-# Monitoring VMaNGOS with Docker

-This repository contains a Docker-based setup for monitoring the VMaNGOS environment.
+## A Docker setup for VMaNGOS monitoring

 ## Prerequisites